servalproject/batphone/CURRENT-RELEASE.md

  * Better support for more recent versions of Android.
    Android 5.0 requires that native binaries are compiled in a way that isn't supported on version before 4.1.
-So we are now including 2 sets of files.
+So we must now include 2 sets of compiled binaries.

  * Improved user feedback while networks are turning on and off.